remarkjs/remark-lint/doc/rules.md

 Note that in node.js, a string can be given (a module name or a file), but in the browser an object must be passed in.

+When using a globally installed remark-lint, globally installed external rules are also loaded.

 ### reset

 ````md